data-nihilist/LetsLearnCSharp/README.md

 <h2>Environment Config</h2>
 Setting up your IDE for writing and executing C# programs is very easy to do.
 I'm writing and running all of this via VS Code (though you can also use Mono if that's more your jam).
-Here's my typical set-up in _ easy steps (_ if we remove the initial config):
+Here's my typical set-up in the following easy steps (_ if we remove the initial config):

 <ol>
 <li>You need to be able to write C# on your machine: